Search Ashworth College

 Home health aides provide care to individuals who may not have the ability to care for themselves, but desire to still live in their homes.
 Home health aides may assist those with chronic illnesses, disabilities, learning impairments, and the elderly.
 Helping patients with daily activities and ensuring their well-being is the main responsibility of HHA.
 Under the supervision of a healthcare professional, aides may also distribute medication or check their patient’s vital signs.

+Typical duties for a home health aide include helping patients with activities of daily living, ensuring patients are maintaining their health, and making sure they’re taking their medications properly and on time.
 The job responsibilities of home health aides may vary slightly by client, however, their duty is to support their patient.
-The main responsibilities of an HHA include
+The main responsibilities of an HHA include:

 Additionally, home health aides may provide basic health services.
 They can check their patient’s temperature, provide them with exercises they may do, and distribute medication.

 Read more: How to Become a Medical Administrative Assistant.

 No. While there may be some overlap in where they work, being a certified nursing assistant (CNA) is not the same as being a home health aide.

 CNAs can provide slightly more advanced medical care than an HHA can, often working under the supervision of a registered nurse or licensed practical nurse.
 While HHAs will more often work for private and government-funded home health agencies, CNAs can work for agencies, in hospitals, rehabilitation centers, and assisted living facilities.
 Because they need to be able to have more medical skills than HHAs, there are usually more requirements for becoming a CNA, including being licensed by the state in order to work.